Volunteers, we need you!

 Gentle Cleaning of the Historical Houses and Museum and their Delicate Possessions

 Monthly housekeeping is done on a flexible timetable to accommodate various volunteer schedules.
 Mature volunteers are welcomed for a couple hours at a time to dust, vacuum, and wipe down objects.
 Individuals and groups are welcomed as part of your community service goals.
-Groups such as Scouts are most welcome, and need to be accompanied by at least one adult per child under 15 years old.

 Historical Documents Sorting, Cleaning, and Categorizing